ipfs/ipfs/project-directory.md

     A Java implementation of the HTTP IPFS API.

 * [js-ipfs-api](https://github.com/ipfs/js-ipfs-api)
-    A node client library for the IPFS API.
+    A JavaScript client library for the IPFS API.

 * [python-ipfs-api](https://github.com/ipfs/python-ipfs-api)
     A python client library for the IPFS API.